booktoshi/MetaMerger/README.md

 1. **Setup Environment**
    - Create a new folder in an easy-to-find location.
-   - Inside this new folder, create two subfolders: `traits` and `inscription`.
+   - Inside this new folder, create two subfolders: `traits` and `inscriptions`.

 2. **Prepare Data**
    - Visit the Telegram bot [NodeRunner Tool Bot](https://t.me/noderunner_tool_bot).